chobble-mirror/marky-t/src/services/nightclub-dj.md

 ## The Club Experience, Anywhere

 Whether you're planning a corporate party that needs that authentic nightclub energy, a milestone birthday celebration, or an exclusive private event, I bring authentic club DJ experience to your venue.
-No pre-recorded sets or simply pressing play—I mix live, create seamless transitions, and build the perfect atmosphere for your event.
+No pre-recorded sets or simply pressing play - I mix live, create seamless transitions, and build the perfect atmosphere for your event.

 ---